blaengur/oliv-soft-project-builder/README.md

 ![project-builder](./build.system.jpg "Project Builder")
 # oliv-soft-project-builder
 This project will help you to build the Weather Wizard and the Navigation Desktop.
 - It requires Gradle and Java.
-Gradle will be downloaded and installed if missing.
+  - Gradle will be downloaded and installed if missing.

 You obviously need [git](https://help.github.com/articles/set-up-git/) (ie on Windows, you need the git bash tool).

+##### Summary of the pre-requisites
+* Java, version 1.7 minimum (know your `$JAVA_HOME`).
+* git
+  * On Windows, install the `git bash shell`.
+  * git should be available by default on Mac OS and Linux

+If you are not familiar with those tools, just google 'How to install Java', 'How to install git bash shell on Windows', and you should be all set.

 To proceed, the first time: